Atomic Wallet Review – Fees, Pros & Cons, Tutorial

 The project apparently completed the token sales by July this year and amassed $23 million in the process.
 This money will be spent in the following manner:

-- Marketing: 20% of budget.
+- Marketing: 20% of the budget.
 Marketing will focus on expanding awareness and adoption of the Atomic and the Atomic Swaps technology among users and companies.
-This also includes the growth and maintenance of the world-wide community.
+This also includes the growth and maintenance of the worldwide community.

-- Legal and Operational: 5% of budget.
-Consists of AWC legal, security, accounting and other associated administration costs.
+- Legal and Operational: 5% of the budget.
+Consists of AWC legal, security, accounting, and other associated administration costs.